Erie PA Holiday Outdoor Lighting!

 • Twinkling Lights: Keep the ambiance light with twinkling fairy lights scattered across bushes or trees.

-• Frosted Lights: Create a wintery, frosted effect to symbolize the transition to the new year.
+• Frosted Lights: Create a wintry, frosted effect to symbolize the transition to the new year.

 The cycle of holiday outdoor lighting culminates with New Year’s Eve, and it’s a time to reflect on the year gone by and celebrate the new one.
 While the lights may come down after the first of the year, many still leave a few twinkling lights up for a touch of brightness to carry them into the next cycle of celebrations.